Gaussian-LIC2: LiDAR-Inertial-Camera Gaussian Splatting SLAM: LiDAR-Inertial-Camera Fusion

 \subsubsection{Camera Factor (Option 1, Default)}

-Our odometry system incorporates two types of camera factors, the first of which is based on reprojection constraints using the reconstructed LiDAR point map.
-Specifically, similar to Coco-LIC~\cite{lang2023coco}, we maintain a subset of global LiDAR points stored in voxels and associate them with image pixels by projection, KLT sparse optical flow~\cite{lucas1981iterative}, and RASAC-based outlier removal.
+Our odometry incorporates two types of camera factors, the first of which is based on reprojection constraints using the reconstructed LiDAR map~\cite{lang2023coco}.
+Specifically, we maintain a subset of global LiDAR points stored in voxels and associate them with image pixels by projection, KLT sparse optical flow~\cite{lucas1981iterative}, and RASAC-based outlier removal.
 Consider a global LiDAR point ${}^W\mathbf{p}$ associated with the pixel $\boldsymbol{\rho} = ^\top$ in the image frame at the timestamp $t$.
 The reprojection error for this LiDAR point is defined as: